jakezhn/QuintShop/README.md

 ### Frontend

-The frontend of QuintShop is built with Vue.js.
+The frontend of TinyShop is built with Vue.js.
 It uses Vue Router for app routing and organizes its functionality across components dedicated to different aspects of the e-commerce experience:

 * **User Authentication:**
   - `UserLogin.vue`: Manages user login processes.